ashwin1321/spotify-clone/readme.md

 ## Compatibility

-- Compatible for web browsers only. ( Not for mobile devices )
+- Compatible on web browsers only. ( Not for mobile devices )